 2. The ability to turn sideways to a big wave train and paddle out of it.

 3. The ability to keep your balance and your cool in sustained funny water (whirlpools and boils occur at the bottom of many rapids and along eddy lines).

-4. The ability to scout and choose a big-water line.
+4. The ability to scout and choose a big-water line and smash it.

-Putting together an expedition that meets Park requirements and keeps a group of river runners well fed and happy for 18 or more days is a challenging task.
+Putting together an expedition that meets National Park Service requirements and keeps a group of river runners well fed and happy for 18 or more days is a leadership skill requiring task.

-The primary launch point is Lee's Ferry, which is measured as mile 0 on most maps.
+The launch point is Lee's Ferry, which is measured as mile zero.

 Diamond Creek access information:

-The Hualapai Tribe charges a fee for each person, vehicle and driver that goes to or from Diamond Creek.
-In 2008 that fee was $59.
+The Hualapai Tribe charges a fee for each driver, person, and vehicle that accesses Diamond Creek Beach.
+In 2018, that fee is $67.50.
 You can arrange for a shuttle service to pick you up or you can make arrangments with the tribe for shuttle between the river and Peach Springs.
-The $59 is in addition to any shuttle fee.
+This creek sometimes has a road in it.
+Flashflooding is regular.

 Hualapai River Runners